Meditation Across Campus

 Studies have shown that meditation helps to reduce stress and anxiety, can help to alleviate depression, improves cognition and reduces distractions, among several other benefits.

-Spring semester schedule: Locations, Dates and Times
+fall 2019 semester schedule: Locations, Dates and Times

 Check back often as more sessions and locations will continue to be added throughout the school year.